MMZK1526/Haskell-WHILE-Code/README.md

 Here is an example of running and debugging a simple [factorial function](#Example).
 The full documentaton can be found [here](#Documentation).

+Note that when ran without any arguments, we would start the [While Interactive Shell](#while-interactive-shell).

 ## Example
 The most basic way of using the CLI is to first navigate to the root directory of this repo (namely the same folder as [Main.hs](Main.hs)), then run the following:

 ```runghc main filename [arg1=val1 arg2=var2 ...]```

 It is recommended to compile the file Main.hs to achieve higher efficiency.
 In this case, just replace ```runghc main``` with the name of the executable.

 For example, we have a [factorial example](Examples/factorial.while) which takes a parameter ```x``` and returns the factorial of this number.
 For how to write your own ```While`` code, see [Syntax](#Syntax).